Joan Beck: Sport and fencing

 1952 Beck took the position of head coach at the Swords Club and found new premises at Bjelke-Petersen.

 Between 1952 – 1972 Beck trained state and national teams and prepared participants for every Empire and Commonwealth games.

 Archeology

 She studied archeology at Macquarie University and had extensive contact with Professor Naguib Kanawati, she worked on digs and went to Egypt 11 times and Greece 14 times.
 She supported the development of the Rundle Foundation for Egyptian Archaeology at Macquarie University and was instrumental in it becoming an active, heavily subscribed society.
-Her services to the university and to Egyptology led to the award of 'Honorary Fellow of Macquarie University'.
+In 1992 her services to the University and to Egyptology led to the award of 'Honorary Fellow of Macquarie University'; this was one of the first awards of its kind.